LayeredStudio/quick-login/readme.txt

 = How to enable login providers? =

-All login providers are available on 'WP Admin -> Settings -> Quick Login' page.
+All login providers are available on “WP Admin -> Settings -> Quick Login” page.
-Each provider has detailed instructions for set up, including info on how to create or edit specific integrations and adding the codes on your site.
+Each provider has detailed instructions for set up, including info on how to create or edit specific integrations and adding the cutom codes on your site.

 = How to embed login buttons on a page, article or widget? =

 Quick Login can add buttons on Login, Register, Comment and WooCommerce pages through plugin options.
 Login buttons can be added in pages, articles or widgets with `[quick-login]` shortcode.
-There are more details on how to embed this shortcode and it's options in 'WP Admin -> Settings -> Quick Login -> Embed section' on your site.
+There are more details on how to embed this shortcode in “WP Admin -> Settings -> Quick Login -> Embed section” on your site.

+= How the log in or register process works? =

+When a site visitor clicks on a Quick Login button, ex: `Sign in with Google`, the following process takes place:
+* User is redirected to Google to authorise your website to read account info
+* If authorised, user is sent back to your WordPress site
+* If Google account is already linked to WordPress user, the WordPress user is logged in
+* If Google account is not linked to a WordPress user AND the email matches a WordPress user, the Google account is linked to WordPress user and the user is logged in
+* If Google account is not linked AND email doesn't match a WordPress user, a new WordPress is registered with details (username, email, name) from Google account

+The process is similar for the other providers, except in the case when the provider (ex: Pinterest, Instagram) doesn't allow the WordPress site to read user's email.
+In this case, the user can't be authenticated on website and needs to Log in or Register first, then link the provider account in User Edit page.

 = Quick Login doesn't work, with errors on pages or logins not showing up =

-Because of newer functionality & security in PHP, this plugin requires the PHP version to be at least 5.5.
+Because of newer functionality & security in PHP, this plugin requires the PHP version to be at least 5.6.
-If the server already has PHP >5.5 and the plugin still doesn't work, please send a support request either on WordPress support forum or [plugin GitHub page](https://github.com/LayeredStudio/quick-login)
+If the website server already has PHP >= 5.6 and the plugin still doesn't work, please send a support request either on WordPress support forum or [plugin GitHub page](https://github.com/LayeredStudio/quick-login)

 == Screenshots ==